avatsaev/ngx-raven/README.md

 }
 ```

-You can also read the Raven Module Config by injecting it:
+You can also read/write in the Raven Module Configuration by injecting it:

 ```typescript